unsupervisedlearner1123/ml-chat-app/README.md

 Replace YOUR_REGISTRY_URL with the URL of your Docker registry.

+3. Create an EKS cluster in your AWS account.

-8. Deploy the app to EKS:
+4. Deploy the app to EKS:

 ```
 aws eks update-kubeconfig --name YOUR_CLUSTER_NAME --region YOUR_REGION